The Buddhist Temples of Lampang

 Wat Pa Phrao

 I stumbled upon Wat Pa Phrao (วัดป่าพร้าว) in Lampang on one of my bike rides in 2017.
 This ruined temple was under construction.
 I recently visited it again.
 The Fine Arts Department finished the renovation in 2020 and put an explanatory board in front of the ruined temple.
 The Wat Pa Phrao probably dates back to at least the 17th century, looking at the architecture and archaeological evidence.
-Its name also appears in a historical document called The Legend of Phra That Jum Pit, that dates back to the 15th century.
+Its name also appears in a historical document called The Legend of Phra That Jum Pit, which dates back to the 15th century.
 The Pa Phrao ruined temple is located just north of the city wall of Khelang, close to the Pratu Ma Gate.
 “Pa” means forest in Thai.
 Phrao is probably an abbreviation of the word maphrao which means “coconut”.
 There might have been a coconut plantation at this location.
 This temple is not on the tourist trail.

 Wat Phrathat Muen Khruen

 Another ruined temple that is close to the Pratu Ma Gate is the Wat Phrathat Muen Khruen, a substantial ruined temple with a restored chedi.
 It is located at the compound of an active temple.
 When I visited there were quite a few monks.
-According to information from the Facebook page of the temple it dates back to the year 1223.
+According to information from the Facebook page of the temple, it dates back to the year 1223.

 Excavations in 2014 around the ruined viharn and chedi unearthed artifacts that are much older.
 There could have been a structure more than 1300 years ago at this location.
-Several restorations seems to have taken place over time.
+Several restorations seem to have taken place over time.

 A rainstorm in 2011 caused much damage to the brick chedi after which the Fine Arts Department embarked on a major restoration with a budget of 5 million Thai Baht.
 This ruined temple is not on the tourist trail.

-By coincidence I found the ruined chedi of a temple, called Wat Umong.
+By coincidence, I found the ruined chedi of a temple, called Wat Umong.
 The brick structure is hidden behind a row of houses.
 Access is via a narrow alley.
 There is a plaque that offers no information about the age of the structure.
 The Wat Umong is close to the Pratu Tan, one of the old gates of Khelang Nakorn.